evomikaelricardo/bs-portal4/replit.md

 - **Form Submission Features**: Supports individual and bulk PDF generation for form submissions, along with a dedicated Form Analytics dashboard presenting an overview, qualifications, compliance, experience, and statistical summaries.
   - **PROGRESSING Status Handling**: When a form submission has `result: "PROGRESSING"`, the PDF displays a green box with "Progressing — all required qualifications & requirements have been met." instead of the standard qualification score.
 This applies to both UI-generated PDFs and API-generated PDFs.
   - **FAIL Status Handling**: When a form submission has `result: "FAIL"`, the PDF displays a red box with "FAIL" instead of "Qualification Score: 0% - Needs Improvement".
 This applies to both UI-generated PDFs and API-generated PDFs.
+- **Multi-Location Support**: The system supports two locations (Baltimore and Pittsburgh) with:
+  - Location selector dropdown in the sidebar navigation
+  - Location-aware routing with all URLs prefixed by location (e.g., `/baltimore/staffs/...`, `/pittsburgh/customers/...`)
+  - Dynamic table name generation based on selected location
+  - Shared N8N API configuration between locations
+  - Data isolation per location
-- **Recruitment Channel Separation**: Distinct data sources and API endpoints for "Text Recruitment" (`Dev-Bsc-Baltimore-Staff-Inbound-Text-Recruitment`), "Call Recruitment" (`Dev-Bsc-Baltimore-Staff-Inbound-Call-Recruitment`), and "Form Recruitment" (`Dev-BSC-Baltimore-Staff-Inbound-Form-Recruitment`), ensuring data isolation.
+- **Recruitment Channel Separation**: Distinct data sources and API endpoints for "Text Recruitment", "Call Recruitment", and "Form Recruitment" with location-specific table names (e.g., `Dev-Bsc-Baltimore-Staff-Inbound-Text-Recruitment`, `Dev-Bsc-Pittsburgh-Staff-Inbound-Call-Recruitment`), ensuring data isolation.
 - **Excel Upload Capability**: For text, call, and form recruitment channels, allowing data to be sourced from uploaded Excel files in addition to live databases.
 - **API Design**:
     - **Base URL**: `/api`